Hello, I'm Jasmine!

 SurveyMonkey is the global leader in survey software, trusted by 98% of the Fortune 500.
 As the lead designer of this project, I collaborated with the Enterprise product manager, developers, content strategists, and customer success managers to design and execute my vision.

 Enterprise companies can send out hundreds of surveys in a day, reaching thousands of recipients world-wide.
 Our admin customers need the assurance that each one of their thousands of employees follow branding protocol for external-facing surveys.
-My solution empowers admins to enforce the use of specific survey assets (logos, themes, questions, and templates) at various levels - delegate that power of enforcement to co-admins.
+My solution empowers admins to enforce the use of specific survey assets (logos, themes, questions, and templates) at various levels and delegate that enforcement power to co-admins.

 I am most proud of this project because despite it being incredibly complex I was able to design a flexible solution with quick turn around.